Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: Experiments

 \subsection{Domain adaptation}

 As mentioned in Section~\ref{sec:dataset_metric}, our training and evaluation data comprise both anonymized voice queries and long-form speech from YouTube.
-These are two domains that are very different from many aspects, including: (1) the textual content; (2) the length of the speech; and (3) the \underline{prior language distribution}.
+These are two domains that are very different in many respects, including: (1) the textual content; (2) the length of the speech; and (3) the prior language distribution.
 At training time, we always train the LangID model on the joint dataset to increase model robustness and reduce development cost.
-But to achieve best in-domain performance, we adapted our model to these two different domains with a hold out dev-set from each domain, as described in Section~\ref{sec:adapt}.
+But to achieve improved in-domain performance, we adapt our model to these two different domains with a held out dev-set from each domain, as described in Section~\ref{sec:adapt}.
 The models with and without domain adaptation are then evaluated for each domain.

-The evaluation results of domain adaptation are shown in Table~\ref{tbl:adapt}.
-Note that for this experiment, we report the ``total accuracy" of the entire evaluation dataset, instead of the ``average accuracy" over all language, as the latter assumes uniform prior distribution of all languages thus cannot represent the realistic domain-specific performance.
+The evaluation results for domain adaptation are shown in Table~\ref{tbl:adapt}.
+Note that for this experiment, we report the ``total accuracy" for the entire evaluation dataset, instead of the ``average accuracy" over all languages.
+The latter asserts a uniform class prior distribution for all languages and may not reflect specifics of the application.
 As we can see, the two domain adaptation methods --- prior replacement and the discriminatively trained output transform --- improve the language identification total accuracy on both domains.

 The prior replacement approach shows a larger improvement (over no adaptation) for voice queries compared with long-form data.
 This observation aligns with the perplexity values shown in the table.
 The perplexity ($PP$) of the distribution of languages is smaller for voice queries ($PP=33.8$) than for long-form data ($PP=56.2$).
 If the languages were balanced (equal class priors), the perplexity would be $PP=65$ or the number of languages supported by the system.

 The output transform approach has a larger improvement than prior replacement, especially for the long-form domain.
 This is expected because: (1) the output transform makes use of the LangID model outputs and reference labels on the dev-set, while prior replacement only makes use of the reference labels (related to class priors) of the dev-set; (2) the output transform better compensates for the duration gap between training and inference.

 At the same time, it is also worth noting that adaptation with out-of-domain parameters (\emph{i.e.} the shaded area in Table~\ref{tbl:adapt}) will hurt the performance for specific domains.
 This can be mitigated by using a larger smoothing parameter $R$ in Eq.~\ref{eq:class_prior_prob_estimate} for the prior replacement approach, or using a larger regularization weight $w_\text{reg}$ in Eq.~\ref{eq:adapt_optimize} for the output transform approach.